Marvan-T/bestreads-extensions/Readme.md

 # Best Reads Extensions

-This project serves as an extension to enhance the final year group project I was a part of at the university.
+This project serves as an extension to improve the final year group project I was a part of at the university.

 ## New Features Introduced